Everything You’re Doing To Heal Is Why You Can’t Move On

 And if you’re looking for someone to tell you he’s coming back, I’m not that person.

-But if you’ve been stuck in this for months and you can feel it getting worse... keep reading.
+But if you’ve been stuck in this for months and can feel yourself becoming someone you don’t recognize… keep reading.

 Why Everything You’ve Tried Has Kept You Stuck